Feeding cats is easy, right? Just grab a cat bowl, pour in some kibble, refill as bowl gets low, and you're done. Right? Well, umm... not really.

 Dry Food Feeders That Cats Can Push, Chase, and Hunt

 Many food puzzles only work with dry kibble, though there are plenty that can be used with wet food.
 Most food puzzles and toys for cats are also mostly made out of plastic.
 This shouldn't be a deal breaker though.
 Just know that they can take a bit more effort to clean and disinfect (see some cleaning tips below).
 Interactive feeders can also be challenging in a home with dogs, or even multiple cats (although, they can be helpful to slow down any "food gobbler" cats you have so they’re too preoccupied to steal food from the other cats in your home).

-In the end, I believe that the pros of food puzzles for cats often far outweight the cons, and therefore highly recommend that all cats have one or two to play with, "hunt," and eat from.
+In the end, I believe that the pros of food puzzles for cats often far outweigh the cons, and therefore highly recommend that all cats have one or two to play with, "hunt," and eat from.
 The site FoodPuzzlesForCats.com is a great (and entertaining) resource, including some instructions for several DIY food puzzles you can make for your cats.
-Prefer to buy?
-Here are some of my favorites:

 Feeders That Also Work With Wet Food

 Buy on Amazon